kiritigowda/Pi-VX/README.md

 ### Build OpenVX 1.3 on Raspberry Pi

-* Git Clone project with the recursive flag to get submodules. ( The API Documents and Conformance Test Suite are set as submodules in the sample implementation)
+* Git Clone project with the recursive flag to get submodules.

 ````
 git clone --recursive https://github.com/KhronosGroup/OpenVX-sample-impl.git
 ````
+**Note:** The API Documents and Conformance Test Suite are set as submodules in the sample implementation project

 * Use Build.py script to build and install OpenVX 1.3